 Creating a Language Server for Protocol Buffers

 As a software engineer, there’s a particular satisfaction that comes from scratching your own itch by building the tool you need.
 That’s exactly how Protols—my Language Server Protocol (LSP) implementation for Protocol Buffers—came to life.
-The Problem: Navigating Protobuf Hell At work, we use a lot of protobuf files.
+Navigating Protobuf Hell At work, we use a lot of protobuf files.
 And I mean a lot.
 While protobuf is fantastic for defining APIs and data structures, navigating between dozens (sometimes hundreds) of .proto files was becoming a genuine pain point.
 I found myself constantly using grep or Vim’s search to jump between message definitions, enum declarations, and imports across different packages. ...

 Accessing VSOL from LAN: A Raspberry Pi Bridge Setup